 A Chinese-friendly country

-In 2012, the Italian Embassy in Beijing opened two new offices in order to be able to rapidly process and release more visas in three to five days.
-During an official trip to China, in June this year, the Italian Prime Minister Matteo Renzi announced that the visa processing time for Chinese citizens who will soon only take 36 hours.
+In 2023 the Italian Embassy in Beijing opened two new offices in order to be able to rapidly process and release more visas in three to five days.
+During an official trip to China, in June this year, Italian Prime Minister Matteo Renzi announced that the visa processing time for Chinese citizens will soon only take 36 hours.
 This new processing time will make Italy the fastest European country to release visas for Chinese tourists.

 So that Italy is turning their well-known Italian lifestyle and passion for good food, wine and beautiful things into its advantage toward Chinese tourists.
-The country has made a lot of efforts to attract them with visas easier and faster to obtain, services custom-made for them.
+The country has made a lot of efforts to attract them with visas easier and faster to obtain, and services custom-made for them.
 Smart moves considering that tourism analysts are forecasting an increase of 17% in the Chinese travel budgets.